ranfysvalle02/bayesian-nn/README.md

 Bayesian Neural Networks step in to fill this gap.
 These probabilistic models go beyond deterministic weights and values, embracing uncertainty as a central component of intelligence.
 But what if I told you that the concept of uncertainty isn’t just fundamental to AI, but to the very nature of reality itself?
 At the atomic level, particles behave probabilistically, existing in states of superposition, uncertainty, and probability.
 Waves and particles, once thought to be opposites, merge into a unified whole through quantum mechanics.
 What if the way AI handles uncertainty echoes the very principles of the universe?

-In this post, we’ll dive deep into **Bayesian Neural Networks**, how they incorporate uncertainty in decision-making, and explore the fascinating connection between these AI models and the fundamental principles of **quantum mechanics**, such as **superposition**, **wave-particle duality**, and the **probabilistic nature of existence** itself.

 ---

 ### **Bayesian Neural Networks: Where Probability Meets Intelligence**